Frequently asked questions

 This article also outlines everything you need to know about your energy this April.

-What is happening with Ofgem’s price cap?a
+What is happening with Ofgem’s price cap?

 Ofgem's price cap: The energy regulator, Ofgem, limits how much suppliers can charge customers on a Standard Variable Tariff (such as So Flex or So Flex Green) to reflect changes in the wholesale energy market.
 This is adjusted every 3 months.